qianze-zhang/Q_PhD_resource/README.md

 ## 2 Computer Science

-I find a super comprehensive resources for learning CS, here is the link: [csdiy.wiki-CS学习规划](https://csdiy.wiki/CS%E5%AD%A6%E4%B9%A0%E8%A7%84%E5%88%92/)
+Here is the [link](https://csdiy.wiki/CS%E5%AD%A6%E4%B9%A0%E8%A7%84%E5%88%92/) to a super comprehensive resources for learning CS.
+It has 中文/English version.

-However, in general, there are no specific courses I should take in this stage.
+However, I never intended to pursue a career as a computer scientist.
+This link leads to a pathway covering undergraduate to doctoral-level courses.

 ## 3 AI